Research support

 For further information and support on research funder policies, visit our Research Funder Open Access Publication Policies page.

 Researchers may receive direct invitations of work from publishers.
-If you receive an email from a publisher with these offers don’t respond straight away as it might be a predatory publisher.
+If you receive an email from a publisher with these offers don’t respond straight away as they may not be reputable publisher.
 Contact RaY@yorksj.ac.uk who can provide further advice.

 Publishing contracts